 Author Introduction

-Jinyuan Chang, executive director of the Joint Laboratory of Data Science and Business Intelligence at Southwestern University of Finance and Economics, Guanghua distinguished professor, and recipient of the National Science Fund for Distinguished Young Scholars of China.
-Mainly engaged in two research fields: ultra-high dimensional data analysis and high-frequency financial data analysis.
+Jinyuan Chang is the Executive Director of the Joint Laboratory of Data Science and Business Intelligence at Southwestern University of Finance and Economics.
+He is a Guanghua Distinguished Professor and a recipient of the National Science Fund for Distinguished Young Scholars of China.
+His research primarily focuses on ultra-high dimensional data analysis and high-frequency financial data analysis.

-Chengyong Tang, professor at Temple University in the United States, mainly focusing on research in empirical likelihood, longitudinal and correlated data analysis, as well as high-dimensional data analysis.
+Chengyong Tang is a Professor at Temple University in the United States.
+His research interests include empirical likelihood, longitudinal and correlated data analysis, and high-dimensional data analysis.

-Yuanzheng Zhu, postdoctoral researcher at the Joint Laboratory of Data Science and Business Intelligence at Southwestern University of Finance and Economics, primarily concentrates on ultra-high-dimensional data analysis and Bayesian statistics.
+Yuanzheng Zhu is a postdoctoral researcher at the Joint Laboratory of Data Science and Business Intelligence, Southwestern University of Finance and Economics.
+His research primarily focuses on ultra-high dimensional data analysis and Bayesian statistics.